 Individuals and organizations create funds at the Community Foundation for a variety of reasons:

-- To administer their philanthropy in a more informed and efficient way;
+- To administer their philanthropy in informed and efficient ways;

 - To be part of a community of fellow fundholders seeking to strengthen the Jackson Hole community;

-- To provide funds in perpetuity to a cause or area of interest;
+- To provide funds in perpetuity to a cause or area of interest anywhere in the world;

 - To develop an ongoing relationship with the Community Foundation to learn from and leverage its philanthropic services and expertise.